-Examination of the dynamics of the communication process: accurate expression of ideas, self-concept as it relates to communication, the place of self-disclosure in the communication process, the influence of personal perception on communication, listening and feedback, nonverbal communication, interviewing and assertive speech patterns.
+Examination of the dynamics of the communication process: accurate expression of ideas, self-concept as it relates to communication. the place of self-disclosure in the communication process, the influence of personal perception on communication, listening and feedback, nonverbal communication, interviewing, and assertive speech patterns.
 Speech activities will emphasize the development of skill in these areas through conversation in pairs and small groups, short talks, listening training, and analysis of recorded speaking exercises.

-120 Oral Interpretation of Literature
+120 Oral Interpretation I 3 Units UC